 You will probably need to wear an eye patch for part of the day on the first few days.
 Your doctor will probably give you a prescription for eyedrops to reduce discomfort and inflammation and to prevent infection.
 Use them for as long as directed, possibly several months.

-You will return to the surgeon within the next day or two and will need regular follow-up visits for about six months.
+You will return to the surgeon the day after the procedure and will need regular follow-up visits for at least six months.

 For two weeks after surgery, avoid: